esquires/lvdb/README.md

 Mappings/Settings
 ----------

-<localleader>d  starts the vim debugging monitor
-                can also be called with ":call vim_pdb#Python_debug()"
+To start the vim debugging monitor (can also be called with ":call vim_pdb#Python_debug()")

+    <localleader>d
+    or
+    :call vim_pdb#Python_debug()

-<localleader>n  toggles absolute and relative line numbers
+To toggle absolute and relative line numbers

-                can also be called with ":call vim_pdb#ToggleNumber()"
+    <localleader>n
+    or
+    :call vim_pdb#ToggleNumber()

 If you don't have a local leader set, put the following in your .vimrc

     let maplocalleader = "\\"

-vim_pdb will also toggle line numbers if you desire (see :h rnu and :h nu) for details.
+vim_pdb will also toggle line numbers automatically if you desire (see :h rnu and :h nu for details).
 When debugging (setting breakpoints, etc) to see absolute line numbers but when moving around in Vim, it is nice to have relative numbering (to do things like "4j" to move down 4 lines).
 To toggle this setting, set the following in vimrc:

     let g:vim_pdb_toggle_lines = 0